 Franklin half dollars are made of 90% silver and have approximately 0.3617 troy ounces of pure silver in them.
-As of this writing, silver is selling for $31.50USD per troy ounce.
-Therefore, each coin (no matter what the condition) has approximately $11.00 worth of silver.
+Depending on the current price of silver, the coin could be worth more because of its silver content than its value to a coin collector.
+This is known as the intrinsic metal value (or bullion value) of the coin.
 Don't expect to walk in to a coin shop with a bag of coins and have the coin dealer dig through them to pull out the nice ones.
 If you want top dollar for your coins, you need to sort them and organize them so the dealer can quickly see what you have.

 Key Dates, Rarities and Varieties

 Franklin half dollars do not have any rare dates or varieties.
-This make them very affordable for the average coin collector in just about any grade.
+This makes them very affordable for the average coin collector in just about any grade.

 Condition or Grade Examples